Urology Negligence Compensation Claims

 14-months after her the diagnosis of her kidney stone she started suffering unbearable pain and went to A&E where a scan showed her kidney stone had grown and the flow to her ureter was completely blocked.
 She got painkillers and a referral to a urologist, which she did.
 Her consulting urologist was unable to perform the necessary surgical treatment.
 So he made a referral to another surgeon, but not for over a month.

 While she was waiting for her surgery, the woman went to the hospital with systemic sepsis.
 As a result, she spent nearly 16 weeks in the hospital.
 Additionally, there was amputation of part of nearly every finger and toe.

 Subsequently, she sues for compensation successfully.
 The case states that her urologist had been negligent by not referring her for surgery immediately, nearly 18 months prior.
 A substantial sum in damages as compensation.

 In cases of medical negligence, the claimant must prove the inadequate care causes their illness or injury.
-Also, they suffer unnecessarily as a result.
+In addition, they suffer unnecessarily as a result.

 Building a successful compensation claim can take several months.
 Therefore, we advise clients to seek legal advice at the earliest opportunity.
-Even if you’re not yet sure whether you’ll pursue a claim for compensation, start with the right advice.
+You might not even be certain yet if you’ll pursue a claim for compensation.
+Regardless, do yourself a favour by starting with the right advice.

 For your claim to be valid, you’ll need to demonstrate that your urology negligence is thus: